oliverde8/PageComposer/Readme.md

 # Page Compose

 Page compose is a library that allows to compose a page with configuration.
-This allows multiple components to overide the content of a page.
+This allows multiple components to override the content of a page.

+Page compose also supports promises, which will allow you to improve the rendering time of your pages.

 The system was inspired by the Layout's of Magento & from the form compose of Akeneo.
 It is designed to endup being used with eXpansion the Maniaplanet server controller.